 Brigades are the heart and soul of our work with Honduran children.
 Our brigaders come from all walks of life, drawn by their passion to make a real difference.
-Whether you are a high-school or university student, are affiliated with a service or church group, or perhaps a retiree, we would love to have you – really, all it takes is a realization that you can foster change, and a commitment to make it happen.
+Whether you are a university student, affiliated with a service or church group, or perhaps a retiree, we would love to have you – really, all it takes is a realization that you can foster change, and a commitment to make it happen.

 Have you ever considered joining a team to provide service in a developing country?

 You see the articles and think, ‘I’d love to do that… sometime’.
 Well, now’s your chance.
 Right here, Right now!
 Why wait for ‘sometime’ to get here?
 They need your help now.
 Contact us to find out how you can volunteer.
 We need caring people like you, both on-the-ground in Honduras, and here at home.